...

 What Termites Teach Us About Resilience in Nature

-Termites aren’t just survivors; they’re a testament to the power of cooperation and adaptation.
+Termites are and a testament to the power of cooperation and adaptation.
 They live in colonies that function more like superorganisms than groups of individuals.
 Each termite has a specialized role, whether it’s foraging, defending the nest, or reproducing, ensuring the colony’s collective survival.

 Do Termites Exist Everywhere?